e-bechmanis/e-bechmanis/README.md

 # Elena Bechmanis

-<p> I am a full-time student at Computer Programming & Analysis program of Seneca College in Toronto.
-For the past year I have devoted all of my free time to programming and I enjoy it immensely, just like I always enjoyed playing chess, solving logical puzzles, sudoku, Rubik's cube etc.
+<p> I am a full-time student at Seneca College taking Computer Programming & Analysis.
+For the past year, I have devoted all of my free time studying programming and I enjoy it immensely, just like I always enjoyed playing chess, solving logical puzzles, sudoku, Rubik's cube etc.
   My programming journey started with finishing Harvard's CS50 course and 1 year later I found myself in the midst of term 3 of Computer Programming/Analysis with 4.0 GPA.
 I also have an extensive business background and deep understanding of business processes which is really helpful when it comes to understanding the purpose of the applications I am writing and not just trying to produce a certain output.
 I am currently studying Advanced Database Services, Advanced Object-Oriented Software Development using C++, Web Programming Tools and Frameworks, Analysis and Design using OO models and Data Communications</p>
 <p>So I'm a super motivated junior developer.
 I am looking for co-op opportunities as of January 2023 (I will be proficient in React and Data Structures/Algorithms by then as well) 🙌 I am also open to any remote part-time jobs/tasks I can help with. </p>